PhD Scholarship – new in 2026

 Playford Trust

-• agriculture and food production
+• Agriculture, aquaculture and food production

-• advanced manufacturing and new technologies
+• Advanced manufacturing and new technologies

-• health sciences and enabling technologies
+• Health sciences and enabling technologies

 Selection Criteria